List of rulers of Taiwan: Dutch Formosa (1624–1662)

 The Dutch Empire, during the period of the Dutch United Provinces and under the auspices of the Dutch East India Company (VOC), attempted to conquer Macau in 1622.
 Later they colonized the Pescadores Islands, where they built a fort in Makung.
 In 1624, the Chinese attacked, and the Dutch were driven to Taiwan (then called Formosa, meaning "beautiful island").
 That year they established Fort Zeelandia on Taiwan's southwest coast.
 In 1637, the Dutch conquered Favorolang (also Favorlang; present day Huwei, Yunlin).
 The names listed here are the Dutch governors:

 Spanish Formosa (1626–1642)

 In response to the Dutch settlements, the Spanish settled at Keelung on the northeast coast of the island in 1626 and built Fort San Salvador.
-Later they built another outpost, Fort San Domingo, at Tamsui in the northwest.
+Later they built another outpost, Fort Santo Domingo, at Tamsui in the northwest.
 In 1629 these forts had a combined total of about 200 Spaniards and 400 Filipinos.
 By 1635, the Tamsui settlement was abandoned; however, the Keelung settlement remained in Spanish hands until 1642, when a Dutch force of 11 ships and 1,000 men attacked the fort of 446 people.
 The Spanish surrendered.

-Kingdom of Tungning (1662–1683)
+Kingdom of Tungning (1661–1683)

 The Southern Ming (Ming dynasty loyalists) came to Taiwan under Koxinga, expelling the Dutch and capturing Fort Zeelandia.
 They established the Kingdom of Tungning.